xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 4 Parsing SQL.md

 The next set of operators uses variable-length lists of expressions (called lists of values or `val_lists` in the MySQL manual).
 In Chapter 3 we built trees to manage multiple expressions, but RPN makes the job considerably easier.
 Since an RPN interpreter evaluates each RPN value onto its internal stack, an operator that takes multiple values needs only to know how many values to pop off the stack.
 In our RPN code, such operators include an expression count.

 This means the bison rules to parse the variable-length lists need only maintain a count of how many expressions they’ve parsed, which we keep as the value of the list’s LHS symbol, in this case `val_list`.
-A single element list has length 1, and at each stage, a multi-element list has one more element than its `sublist`.
+A single element list has length 1, and at each stage, a multi-element list has one more element than its sublist.
 There are some constructs where the list of values is optional, so an `opt_val_list` is either empty, with a count value of zero, or a `val_list` with a count value of whatever the `val_list` had.
 (Remember the default action `$$ = $1` for rules with no explicit action.)

 Once we have the lists, we can parse the `IN` and `NOT IN` operators that test whether an expression is or isn’t in a list of values.
 Note that the emitted code includes the count of values.
 SQL also has a variant form where the values come from a `SELECT` statement.